Tips for Successful VA Compensation Claims

-You're here because you heard me talk with Tim Sechler on the Life & Legacy Show™ about monthly, federal tax-free, cash disability compensation benefits from the U.S. Departement of Veterans Affairs (VA) that you might be entitled to.
+You're here because you heard me talk with Tim Sechler on the Life & Legacy Show™ about monthly, federal tax-free, cash disability compensation benefits from the U.S. Department of Veterans Affairs (VA) that you might be entitled to.

 Congratulations!
 You took the next step to improve your personal and financial future.
 Many veterans don't.
 But what's important is that you did.